William Blount, 4th Baron Mountjoy

 Arms of Sir William Blount, 4th Baron Mountjoy, KG: Quarterly 1st Argent two wolves passant in pale Sable on a border Or eight saltires Gules for Ayala; 2nd Or a tower triple towered portcullis raised Azure port Sable for Suarez de Toledo; 3rd barry nebully of six Or and Sable for Blount; 4th Vair for Beauchamp of Hache.

-William Blount, 4th Baron Mountjoy (c.
-1478 – 8 November 1534), KG, of Barton Blount, Derbyshire, was an extremely influential English courtier, a respected humanistic scholar and patron of learning.
+William Blount, 4th Baron Mountjoy KG (/blʌnt/; c.
+1478 – 8 November 1534), of Barton Blount, Derbyshire, was an extremely influential English courtier, a respected humanistic scholar and patron of learning.
 He was one of the most influential and perhaps the wealthiest English noble courtier of his time.
 Mountjoy was known internationally as a humanist writer and scholar and patron of the arts.

 Origins

 William Blount was born circa 1478 in Barton Blount, Derbyshire, the eldest son of John Blount, 3rd Baron Mountjoy (c.
 1450 – 1485) by his wife Lora Berkeley (died 1501), daughter of Edward Berkeley (died 1506) of Beverston Castle, Gloucestershire.
 After her husband's death in 1485, Lora Berkeley remarried first Sir Thomas Montgomery (died 1495), and secondly Thomas Butler, 7th Earl of Ormond (died 1515), grandfather of Thomas Boleyn, 1st Earl of Wiltshire, father of Queen Anne Boleyn, second wife of King Henry VIII.